Sousastep/SousaFX-docs/docs/content/install.rst

     .. note::

-        Sonobus or Jamtaba may be placed in SousaPlayback's "NETWORK" track.
+        Sonobus or Jamtaba may be placed in :ref:`SousaPlayback's "NETWORK" track <NETWORK>`.

     c. `ToneLib BassDrive <https://tonelib.net/tl-bassdrive.html>`_ "Ready tunleash the true power of the lowest guitar frequencies."